biosails/pheniqs/docs/2.0/illumina_python_api.md

 >**Configuration for decoding with a uniform prior** in this case, the output is interleaved into a single bam file.
 {: .example}

-## Prior estimation
+## Estimating noise and sample priors

+To estimate priors for sample barcodes we need to collect some statistics.
 The `estimate` sub command will generate, for each lane, an optimized configuration for sample prior estimation.

 >```shell
 pheniqs-illumina-api.py estimate \